Panel 1 · America's 250th Anniversary Exhibit

 BILL CLINTON · 1993–2001 · Democrat

-Clinton administration imposed sweeping sanctions on Iran · Iran-backed Hezbollah killed 19 U.S. airmen in the 1996 Khobar Towers bombing during his term
+Remarks to the American Israel Public Affairs Committee (AIPAC) Policy Conference, May 7, 1995 · Clinton simultaneously announced a full ban on U.S. trade with Iran · Iran-backed Hezbollah killed 19 U.S. airmen in the 1996 Khobar Towers bombing during his term

 GEORGE W. BUSH · 2001–2009 · Republican

-State of the Union Address, January 29, 2002 · During his presidency, Iran-backed militias killed at least 603 U.S. troops in Iraq using Iranian-supplied weapons (Pentagon, 2019)
+Speech in Abu Dhabi, January 13, 2008 · During his presidency, Iran-backed militias killed at least 603 U.S. troops in Iraq using Iranian-supplied weapons (Pentagon, 2019)

 BARACK OBAMA · 2009–2017 · Democrat